JetBrains/kotlin-web-site/pages/docs/reference/java-interop.md

 * `MigrationStatus.IGNORE` makes the compiler ignore the nullability annotation completely.

-A library maintainer can add `@UnderMigration` status to both type qualifier nicknames and type qualifier defautls:
+A library maintainer can add `@UnderMigration` status to both type qualifier nicknames and type qualifier defaults:

 ```java
 @Nonnull(when = When.ALWAYS)